quantmind/pulsar/sources/design.txt

     ap = spawn(start=PeriodicTask())

-The valued returned by :func:`.spawn` is an :class:`.ActorProxyDeferred` instance, a specialised :class:`.Deferred`, which has the spawned actor id ``aid`` and it is called back once the remote actor has started.
+The valued returned by :func:`.spawn` is an :class:`.ActorProxyFuture` instance, a specialised :class:`~asyncio.Future`, which has the spawned actor id ``aid`` and it is called back once the remote actor has started.
 The callback will be an :class:`.ActorProxy`, a lightweight proxy for the remote actor.